-Considering that during the last two years I have witnessed several flights for the first time, I decided to do an analysis on the planes that we will fly with in the near future, I am referring to the next 10-15 years.
-Some models have entered the commercial circuit for a short time, others are in the prototype, construction or approval phase.
-On this occasion, we have launched a series of articles about "The planes of the near future"!
+Considering that in the last two years I have witnessed several flights for the first time, I decided to make an analysis on the planes we will fly with in the near future, I mean the next 10-15 years.
+Some models have entered the commercial circuit in a very short time, others are in the prototype, construction or approval phase.
+On this occasion, we launched a series of articles on "The planes of the near future"!

 We open the list with Airbus, the largest European manufacturer of civil and military aircraft.
 Airbus is a subsidiary of EADS Group and has its main base at Blagnac, France, very close to Toulouse.
 In the near future, Airbus will increasingly focus on widebody aircraft, but will not neglect either family of narrowbody aircraft A320 (A319, A320 and A321 models).